williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 Removes an IdP from your organization.

-> All existing IdP users will be automatically unlinked with the highest order profile master taking precedence for each IdP user
+* All existing IdP users are unlinked with the highest-order profile master taking precedence for each IdP user.
->
-> Unlinked users will keep their existing authentication provider such as `FEDERATION` or `SOCIAL`.
+* Unlinked users keep their existing authentication provider such as `FEDERATION` or `SOCIAL`.

 ##### Request Parameters
 {:.api .api-request .api-request-params}